-Whether it’s a home, a workspace or an investment, owning property is a big deal.
+Whether it’s a home, a workspace, or an investment, owning property is a big deal.
 Individuals who buy and sell either commercial or residential properties must follow a complex set of regulations under real estate law.
-These federal, statea and local laws afford certain rights and enforce various regulations.
+These federal, state, and local laws afford certain rights and enforce various regulations.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act, signed into law in 2010, allows borrowers to file civil lawsuits when lenders have acted unfairly if the acts resulted in monetary losses.
-This law helps protect consumers from lenders’ hidden fees and fine print.
+Through the Financial Stability Oversight Council and the Consumer Financial Protection Bureau, this law helps protect consumers from lenders’ hidden fees and fine print.

-The Fair Housing Act prohibits discrimination during the buying, selling, renting or leasing of housing.
+The Fair Housing Act prohibits discrimination during the buying, selling, renting, or leasing of housing.
 This act covers discrimination based upon the consumer’s race, gender, nationality, religion, sex, familial status, and disability.
-This area of real estate law can also fall under civil rights law, and a civil rights attorney could help you discover what legal options to pursue.
+This area of real estate law can also fall under civil rights law, and a civil rights attorney can help you discover what legal options to pursue.

-Landlord-tenant law governs both residential and commercial property leases.
-These laws may vary by state, but some overarching rules apply across the country.
+Landlord-tenant laws vary by state but some overarching rules apply across the country.